instaclustr/cassandra-operator/doc/migration.md

 Notable changes between the versions will be summarised here:

+### v6.0.1

+`userSecretVolumeSource` in spec became array.
+You can enumerate more than one secret.
+This is handy e.g. for Cassandra container when you have different secrets for different things, being it certificates and secrets for inter-node and client-node which are externally treated differently and they are separate secrets.

 ### v6.0.0

 Operator SDK was updated to version 0.16.0.
 Operator's Go version was updated to 1.13.8.